-No one will ever know that this young man, who left in the dawn of his youth, died without a tomb; the soil he fought for refused him in the end.
+No one will ever know that this young man, who left at the dawn of his youth died without a tomb; the soil he fought for refused him in the end.

 Neither his mother nor his wife know that he is dead; neither his mother nor his wife imagine that his body aroused the appetites of wild animals.

 For a long time, they will wait for news and fear for him at night.